pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/deploy/helm_install.md

         oidc.upstreamIDPsSecretName
         ```

-        It is important to note that if no secret name is provided for the fields mentioned above, Pachyderm will populate a default, auto-generated secret at the installation time (`pachyderm-bootstrap-config`).
-In such cases, **helm upgrade will fail unless you retrieve those values (for example: `{{"kubectl get secret pachyderm-bootstrap-config -o go-template='{{.data.rootToken | base64decode }}'"}}`), create a dedicated secret, then manually set its name back into the corresponding secret name field above.**
+        It is important to note that if no secret name is provided for the fields mentioned above, Pachyderm will retrieve the dedicated plain-text secret values in the helm values and populate a generic, default, auto-generated secret (`pachyderm-bootstrap-config`) at the time of the installation.
+If no value is found in either one of those two cases, default values are used in `pachyderm-bootstrap-config`.

+        This generic secret `pachyderm-bootstrap-config` is reset at each upgrade, and new default values are created, causing the **helm upgrade to fail unless you retrieve your default values (for example: `{{"kubectl get secret pachyderm-bootstrap-config -o go-template='{{.data.rootToken | base64decode }}'"}}`), create a dedicated secret for each, then manually set each secret name back into their corresponding secret name field above.**

 ###  Install Pachyderm's Helm Chart
 1. Get your Helm Repo Info